mono-Meruo/MDocument.github.io/en/licenses/terms-of-service.md

   - Not permitted.

 **(4) Use for Meetings and Events**
-- **I. Use for meetings, events, etc.**
+- **I. Use for events centered around this Avatar, etc.**
   - Prior explicit permission from the Licensor (M.) is required.
   - Includes meeting use on VRSNS, online game platforms, and other platforms.
-  - Permission applications must specify details such as scheduled use date, purpose of use, number of participants, platform to be used, etc., and contact the Licensor.
+  - Please contact the Licensor for permission applications.
+  - **If permission was obtained from the Licensor before October 26, 2025, such use continues to be permitted.**

 **(5) Processing**
 - **J. Adjusting, reducing polygons within a range that does not spoil the appearance, and converting file formats.**